 As surprising as it might be (we were as we researched this bucket list), Iceland does have several ski resorts to choose from.
 The snowpack and conditions might not be what one can find in the Alps, but skiing and snowboarding are indeed available around Reykjavík at two ski resorts: Bláfjöll, and Skálafell.
 In Akureyri, the local resort is called Hlíðarfjall. Ísafjörður even offers two different valleys: Tungudalur, and Seljalandsdalur.
 Further East is Oddsskarð ski resort.
 And for even more ski resorts: Húsavík, Stafdalur, Ólafsfjörður, Sauðárkrókur, Dalvík, and Siglufjörður.

 Alternatives to downhill resort skiing include backcountry and cross-country skiing.
 Creating our tracks in an untouched scenery: priceless!

 Winter Hiking & Snowshoeing

 We got into snowshoeing years back as an extension of our hiking season into the winter months in the Sierra Nevada, California.
 And what a great way to explore a trail at our own pace!
 While snowshoeing requires a slower pace that hiking, day hiking around Ísafjörður, Hornstrandir Nature Reserve in the West Fjords, or Landmannalaugar Nature Reserve, would be such an excellent opportunity!
 Another “hot” hike would be the Krafla Fires by Mývatn in North Iceland.
 Let’s be mindful that the trails indicators might disappear under the snow, watch for the lava and potential hazards on the trails!

-Longer multi-day treks are also available, among which the most popular are the 2-day Fimmvörðuháls Trek, the 3-day Landmannalaugar trek, and the 5-day trek along the Strútur trail through Iceland’s Highlands.
+Longer multi-day treks are also available, among which the most popular is the 2-day Fimmvörðuháls Trek, the 3-day Landmannalaugar trek, and the 5-day trek along the Strútur trail through Iceland’s Highlands.
 The 4 to 6-day Laugavegur Trail is considered by many to be one of the greatest hikes thanks to the trail crossing mountains, pools, ice fields, black-ash desert, and leading to the Eyjafjallajökull volcano.
 However, with the challenging winter conditions, these longer treks should be reserved for the summer months.

 Riding Icelandic Horses

 Most popular options are day tours in the countryside or the highland tours.
 Given the remoteness and the winter conditions, these horse rides might be better for advanced riders.
 As a horse aficionado, I am also eyeing the round-up riding opportunities in the summertime when the livestock moves in the mountains.